CH-Earth/summa/test_ngen/readme.md

 # SUMMA case studies
-This folder contains a case study to show how a typical SUMMA setup looks in the NextGen seti[.
-The folder serves a double purpose as a way to track default versions of certain input files, such as the Noah-MP tables and spatially constant parameter files.
+This folder contains a case study to show how a typical SUMMA setup looks in the NextGen setup.The folder serves a double purpose as a way to track default versions of certain input files, such as the Noah-MP tables and spatially constant parameter files.
 These files are in /settings/meta.

 ## Settings